marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 implementation that understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-The client MUST also send the alternative_address transport parameter defined in {{ALTERNATIVE-ADDRESS}}.
+The client MUST also send the alternative_address transport parameter defined in
+{{ALTERNATIVE-ADDRESS}}.
 A server that understands nat_traversal MUST treat receipt of nat_traversal without alternative_address as a connection error of type TRANSPORT_PARAMETER_ERROR.

 For the server, the value of this transport parameter is a variable-length integer, the concurrency limit.
-The concurrency limit limits the amount of concurrent NAT traversal attempts and can be used to limit the bandwith required to execute the path validation.
+The concurrency limit limits the number of concurrent NAT traversal attempts and can be used to limit the bandwidth required to perform path validation.
 Any value larger than 0 is valid.
 A client implementation that understands this transport parameter MUST treat the receipt of a value that is not a variable-length integer, or the receipt of the value 0, as a connection error of type TRANSPORT_PARAMETER_ERROR.

-In order to the use of this extension in 0-RTT packets, the client MUST remember the value of this transport parameter.
+To enable the use of this extension in 0-RTT packets, the client MUST remember the value of this transport parameter.
 If 0-RTT data is accepted by the server, the server MUST not disable this extension on the resumed connection.